 The National Park Service recently announced that a temporary day-use reservation system will be put in place for this summer due to COVID-19 and the resulting staffing and operational hurdles that creates.
-If you’re planning a visit to the park this summer, you’ll need to get up to speed quickly on how to get the vehicle reservation pass you need.
+If you’re planning a visit to the park this summer, you’ll need to get up to speed quickly on how to get the vehicle reservation day-use pass you need.
+Keep reading and check out our article on planning a trip to Yosemite in just 7 days.

-Here are the essentials of what you need to know to secure your vehicle reservations.
+Here are the essentials of what you need to know to secure your vehicle reservations for Yosemite.

 Day-use vehicle reservations are temporarily going to be required this summer, between May 21, 2021 and September 30, 2021.